jbesomi/texthero/CONTRIBUTING.md

 ## Ask questions!

 We are there for you!
-If everything is unclear, just ask.
+If anything is unclear, just ask.
 We will do our best to answer you quickly.

 ## Propose new ideas!